wal3fo/Qim-reCaptcha-Solver/README.md

 ### Usage
 1. Click the extension icon in the Chrome toolbar.
-2. Enter your **Wit.ai Server Access Token**.
+2. Enter your **Wit.ai Server Access Token** (for reCaptcha).
 3. Click **Save Settings**.
-4. Navigate to any page with a Google reCaptcha v2.
+4. Navigate to any page with a Google reCaptcha or Cloudflare Turnstile.
 The extension will automatically detect and attempt to solve it.

 ---